 Research

-My research addresses questions concerning how we ought to structure our inner and social lives, spanning ethics (especially moral psychology & applied ethics), social/political philosophy, and Buddhist philosophy.
+My research addresses questions concerning how we ought to structure our inner and social lives, spanning Buddhist philosophy, ethics (especially moral psychology), and feminist philosophy.

-One primary research project explores the normative dimensions of attention and emotion, with a special focus on mindfulness.
+One primary research project explores the moral psychology of attention and emotion, with a special focus on mindfulness.
 My dissertation, Mindfulness, Morality, and the Good Life, engages cross-culturally with Buddhist philosophy to address contemporary topics in moral psychology and value theory.

 Publications